Environment and Heredity: Birds & Dinosaurs

 Did Dinosaurs Really Have Feathers?

 At least one entire class of dinosaurs seems to have had feathers -- including velociraptors, and maybe even T. rex.
-Find out how we know, and how we even know what color some of them were! learn more
+Find out how we know, and how we… learn more

 resource URL thumbnail